ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/ratio_of_means.md

 The method uses a link, in combination with a predictive value, to calculate an imputed value for a target record.
-This predictive value can either be the target variable value from the contributor's record in the predictive period or an auxiliary variable.
+This predictive value can either be the target variable value from the contributor's predictive record or an auxiliary variable.

 There are six types of imputation performed by this method: